Lorex Doorbell Camera Review

 Lorex Doorbell Camera Device Log

-We’ve personally tested dozens of doorbell cameras from all the best brands, and as surprising as it sounds, there’s only a handful of 2K and 4K video doorbells.
+We’ve personally tested dozens of doorbell cameras from all the best brands, and as surprising as it sounds, there are only a handful of 2K and 4K video doorbells on the market.
 The other big names in the industry – Ring, Arlo, Google Nest, SkyBell, etc. – use 1080p HD or the slightly higher 1560p resolution.
 That automatically makes the Lorex 2K video doorbell one of the best in terms of video quality.

-Of course, there’s this one caveat that because the Lorex 2K doorbells are still tied to a Wi-Fi signal, their video footage is set to fluctuate between standard and high definition to avoid overloading the network.
+We should note that Lorex 2K doorbells are tied to a Wi-Fi signal.
+As a result, the video footage fluctuates between standard and high definition to avoid overloading the network.
 We also saw this when we reviewed SkyBell’s Video Doorbell – a pretty good picture most of the time, but not always.

 The audio quality passed our test, too.
 The video doorbell uses full duplex two-way audio.